traefik/traefik/docs/configuration/backends/web.md

 entrypoint="api"
 ```

-For more infomation, see [entry points](/configuration/entrypoints/) .
+For more information, see [entry points](/configuration/entrypoints/) .